-Claimant is asking for reconsideration of a previous denial decision based on continued problems with heart disease and shortness of breath.
+Claimant is asking for reconsideration of the previous denial decision based on continued problems with heart disease and shortness of breath.
 The medical evidence shows that his first hospitalization was 1/1/98.
 During this visit, claimant underwent numerous tests.
-(List test results that support your conclusions).
 On 2/18/98, claimant suffered a severe episode of chest pain that resulted in an emergency room visit.
-Test performed during this emergency visit revealed the following ...
-Note that the case is being argued in a chronological fashion listing treatment or diagnostic evidence as it occurred.
+Tests performed during this emergency visit revealed the following Note that the case is being argued in a chronological fashion listing the evidence as it occurred.

 The case discussion segment is also used to explain any special circumstances that may have occurred or were overlooked by SSA in making a previous decision.
 You have an opportunity to give your opinion of any case issue in this segment.
-Always outline your position, pointing out specifically how and why you feel the claimant is disabled.
+Always outline your position; pointing out specifically how and why you feel the claimant is disabled.
 If the claimant has been previously denied benefits, this segment affords you the opportunity to point out exactly why you disagree with the previous decision.